smallwat3r/shhh/README.md

 them securely with people.
 The goal of this application is to get rid of plain text sensitive information into emails or chat logs.

-Shhh is deployed [here](https://shhh-encrypt.herokuapp.com/), but **it's better for organisations and people to deploy it on their own personal / private server** for even better security.
+Shhh is deployed [here](https://www.shhh-encrypt.com) (_!! temporary unavailable until new deployment solution !!_), but **it's better for organisations and people to deploy it on their own personal / private server** for even better security.
 You can find in this repo everything you need to host the app yourself.

 Or you can **one-click deploy to Heroku** using the below button.
 It will generate a fully configured private instance of Shhh